 If we talk about profit, then Stake generates it in part, receiving a small percentage in advance and on an ongoing basis.
 However, the main source of income appears after the investor has made money.

 As a seed start-up, Stake raised $2 million from the founders themselves, their friends and family, London-based venture capital, and Madison Marquette, a leading US commercial real estate investment manager.

 “The beauty of Dubai is that it works with many international investors.
-Obviously, therefore, part of our job is to target investors outside of it.
+Obviously, part of our job is to target investors outside of it.
 Still, one of our leading investors is a US developer.
 Hence, we will start listing the property of this country on our platform,” Tabbara said.

-“Another investor in our platform is a London developer, so we will start investing in the UK,” he added.
+“Another investor in our platform is a London based developer, so we will start investing in the UK,” he added.